-In the S12Z syntax, the instruction name comes first and it may be followed by one or by several operands.
+In the S12Z syntax, the instruction name comes first and it may be followed by one, or by several operands.
 In most cases the maximum number of operands is three.
-Some instructions accept and (in certain situations require) a suffix indicating the size of the operand.
-The suffix is separated from the instruction name by a period ('.') and may be one of 'b', 'w', 'p' or '1' indicating 'byte' (a single byte), 'word' (2 bytes), 'pointer' (3 bytes) or 'long' (4 bytes) respectively.
 Operands are separated by a comma (',').
 A comma however does not act as a separator if it appears within parentheses ('()') or within square brackets ('[]'). as will complain if too many, too few or inappropriate operands are specified for a given instruction.
-The MRI mode is not supported for this architecture.
-Example: